Farsund: Climate

+Farsund has a temperate oceanic climate (Cfb).
+The driest season is April - July, and the wettest season is October - January.
+In January 1987, Lista recorded a low of -17.5 °C, and July 2018 recorded a high of 28.3 °C. The Lista lighthouse weather station has been recording since 1867.

 Farsund Airport

 Farsund Airport, Lista (FAN) was closed in 2002.
 The airport had from 1955 to 2002 scheduled traffic to Stavanger, Bergen and Oslo.
 Airlines which have frequented at Lista are among others Braathens SAFE, Norving and Air Stord.

 The Airport was built by Luftwaffe in 1940, and they operated the airport with several fighter squadrons during World War II.

 After the war, the Royal Norwegian Air Force took over the airport, and for a period it was used as training camp for conscripts.

 Today, the airport is privatized and is an industrial area with only minor GA-traffic.

 Education

 Farsund has 3 primary schools, located in Farsund, Vanse, and Borhaug.
 Furthermore, there are two junior high schools, in Farsund and Vanse, and two high schools also located in Farsund and Vanse.